Conceição das Alagoas: Geography

+Economy

 The main economic activities are services, industry (especially brick making), and agriculture.
 There is an alcohol distilling plant for biodiesel.
 The GDP in 2005 was approximately R$606 million, with 121 million Reais from services, 300 million Reais from industry, and 102 million Reais from agriculture.
 There were 298 rural producers on 37,000 ha of land.
 The land is very fertile and agricultural production is high.
 127 farms had tractors (2006).
 Approximately 1,100 persons were dependent on agriculture.
 The main crops were sugarcane (27,000 ha planted in 2006)) and soybeans (30,600 ha planted in 2006), but rubber, coffee, cotton, rice, beans and corn were also grown.
 There were 39,000 head of cattle (2006).
 There were 3 banks (2007) and 3,083 automobiles (1,150 motorcycles), giving a ratio of 7 inhabitants per automobile.

+Health and education

 There were 9 health clinics and 1 hospital with 39 beds.
 Patients with more serious health conditions are transported to Uberaba, which is connected by good roads.
 Educational needs were met by 10 primary schools, 1 middle school, and 8 pre-primary schools.